-Los Angeles Angels pitcher Shohei Ohtani seen pitching in the fifth inning against the Oakland A’s at the Oakland Coliseum on Mon Jul 19, 2021 (AP News photo)
+Los Angeles Angels Shohei Ohtani hits a line drive to center for an out in the bottom of the third inning against the visiting Oakland A’s at the Big A in Anaheim on Tue Aug 1, 2022 (AP News photo)

 The sports world was saddened Tuesday night when news of the passing of legendary broadcaster Vin Scully.
 Scully was the voice of the Dodgers, first in Brooklyn, then in Los Angeles.
 Scully was 94 years old.

 There are many broadcasters, but he was the best of the best.
 There will be many tributes to Vin in the coming days.
 As a personal note, I was privileged to meet and talked with him several times when the A’s played the Dodgers.
 He will be missed by all who knew him and listened to his magnificent ability to bring the game of baseball to life.

 On Tuesday night, there was a baseball game in Anaheim between the A’s and the Los Angeles Angels.
 Frankie Montas was supposed to start for Oakland.
 Noah Syndergaard was supposed to go for the Angels.
 Both players had new teams on Tuesday.
 The A’s traded Montas and Lou Trivino for four prospects.
 The A’s received three pitchers and a position player.
 Two of the pitchers are left-handed.
 The Angels traded Syndergaard and outfielder Brandon Marsh to the Philadelphia Phillies.
 The Angels traded their closer Raisel Iglesias to the Atlanta Braves.